This post is a travelguide about the best things to do in Almaty. My favourite city in Kazakhstan.

 It is in Almaty where I find this interesting mix of its old Soviet past where life was harsh and the lifestyle of a new Kazakh generation that all comes together.
 A modern city that breathes history.
 Nursultan (Astana) might be the new capital, but the heart of Kazakhstan is still in Almaty.

 1. Arasan Wellness center

-My first day in Almaty it was raining and what better to do in a city when it rains then going to an old Soviet spa.
-In Soviet times most homes could not afford their own shower, instead people used to go to a communal bathhouse, the banja.
-Even tough mosthouseholds now do have a shower, a visit to the banja is still a popular outing for families and friends.
+My first day in Almaty it was raining and there is no better thing to do in Almaty when the weather turns bad then going to an old Soviet spa.
+In that time most homes could not afford their own shower, instead people used to go to a communal bathhouse, the banja.
+Even tough most households now do have a shower, a visit to the banja is still a popular outing for families and friends.

 2. Almaty Metro

 Almaty has an excellent metro network.
 Even tough construction already started in 1988 it was never finished.
 When the Soviet Union broke down funds dried up and things were left the way they were.

 But in 2005 Nazarbayev decided to finish the job.
 The metro is therefore a new addition that opened in 2011, but clearly built to resemble the Moscow metro.
 The stations are built to impress and although they are no match to the Moscow metro a small tour is among the fun things to do in Almaty.